Home

 • Use just a little wool friendly detergent such as Woolite or Eucalan (regular detergents contain enzymes which are harmful to wool).

 • Place your felting project into the washer alone.
-My best results have been when I washed my felting projects by themselves, without adding any additional items to the load.
+My best results have been when I washed my felting projects by themselves for a larger project or with only one pair of pre-worn jeans added to the load.

 • Set your washer away, and now you're felting in a front load washing machine.